SarthakJha/Shortner/README.md

 2. Run `docker-compose build`.
 It will build the go application create a docker image for it
 3. Run `docker-compose up` to start the application

+_Since multi-stage build has been implemented in the Dockerfile, final docker image that is run is super-lightwieght (<30 Mb)!_

 ## To Start the server locally:

 1. Clone the repository